gpii-ops/apcp-kubernetes-aws/README.md

 100  4773  100  4773    0     0  11670      0 --:--:-- --:--:-- --:--:-- 11698
 * Connection #0 to host a3eb37a021f1111e78718125bfe597ca-755612935.us-east-1.elb.amazonaws.com left intact
 ```

+# Terraform

+To manage the cluster using Terraform, first create the cluster using the `kops create cluster` command and add the options `--out=terraform --target=terraform` at the end.

+The directory [samples/terraform](samples/terraform) contains the output of the example cluster create above.

+Refer to the oficial kops [documentation](https://github.com/kubernetes/kops/blob/master/docs/terraform.md) for more information on how to use it with Terraform.